Stimulus checks are coming — here's how to make sure you get yours quickly

 Who qualifies to receive money from the Senate coronavirus relief plan?March 26, 202004:32

-This step is especially important for low-income cititzen who don’t typically file taxes.
-In that case they still need to file a form.
-Individuals receiving non-taxable income, such as social security, will still receive a check.
+This step is especially important for low-income Americans who don't typically file taxes.
+In that case, they would still need to file a form.
+People receiving nontaxable income, would still get checks.
+People receiving Social Security benefits will also get the payment.

-It’s not necessary to download special software or use a tax preparer.
-The IRS has two paths for free filing options, those making under $69,000 (down to zero) and those making above $69,000.
+It's not necessary to download special software or use a tax preparer.
+The IRS has two paths for free filing options, one for those making under $69,000 and another for those making above $69,000.
 Both can be found on IRS.gov.

 Americans should start getting checks within three weeks, Treasury Secretary Steven Mnuchin said Thursday.
 By comparison, the IRS took three months to distribute checks in 2009 to battle the Great Recession.

-Some experts say that due to budget cuts and "obsolete technology," the IRS will need months, not weeks, to send out payments.
+Some experts say that because of budget cuts and "obsolete technology," the IRS would need months, not weeks, to send out payments.

 "I don't think any of the policymakers have given any thought to the practical implications of actually doing this.
 The IRS doesn't have the resources to do it," Howard Gleckman, a senior analyst at the Urban Institute's Tax Policy Center, told Reuters.

-Those people who were planning on receiving a paper check and have moved since filing their last return should submit a change of address form, which normally takes 4-6 weeks to process.
+People who were planning on receiving paper checks and have moved since they filed their last returns should submit a change of address form, which normally takes four to six weeks to process.

-For those who have already filed 2018 and 2019 taxes and whose information is up to date and accurate, there is no need to do anything at all.
+For those who have already filed 2018 and 2019 taxes and whose information is up to date and accurate, there's no need to do anything at all.